shustinm/hydration/docs/structs.md

 ### Struct
 A struct is a composite of fields.
-To create a struct, Inherit from `Struct` to combine multiple `Field`s:
+To create a struct, Inherit from `Struct` to combine multiple fields:
 ```python
 from hydration import *